torger9/AutomatedProbabilisticChoiceAbstraction/README.md

 It may be useful to visualize the automata before and after conversion in order to determine if the conversion worked.
 Use the following command to generate a PNG file for a particular JANI model:
 `/path/to/modest/executable/ mosta MODEL_PATH.jani --dot png IMAGE_PATH.png -O IMAGE_PATH.png`

 Generating an image for both the original and abstracted model can help visualize the result of using the tool.
+Some images have already been generated and placed into `automataImages`.
+These images correspond to the JANI files of the same name.
+They can be recreated when testing the tool.

 ## Testing